 You can’t use your microphone.
 In the Sound settings, you see the error message saying “No input devices found”.
-Not to worry.
-This is a common issue occurring to Windows 10 users.
-To fix the issue, you can try the following methods.
+Don’t worry.
+This is a common problem occurring to Windows 10 users.
+To fix the problem, you can try the following methods.

-Try the methods one by one until you find the one that works for you.
+Try the four methods below one by one until you find the one that works for you.

 Method 1: Change the privacy settings